Rob Bell (Virginia politician)

 Robert Bernard Bell III (born April 23, 1967) is an American politician.
-He has been a Republican member of the Virginia House of Delegates since 2002.
+He was a Republican member of the Virginia House of Delegates from 2002 until 2023.
 In 2013, Bell ran unsuccessfully for the Republican nomination for Attorney General of Virginia.
+He resigned from his seat prior to his final term ending in 2023 to join Virginia Attorney General Jason Miyares's office.

 Early life and education

 Bell was born in Palo Alto, California on April 23, 1967.

 Bell worked as a convention volunteer and part-time intern for game company Iron Crown Enterprises (ICE) while attending classes at the University of Virginia, and began working for ICE full-time as an editor in 1988.
 Bell expanded and unified the Hero System from Hero Games, licensed by ICE.
-The fourth edition of the role-playing game Champions (1989) was largely the work of Bell; aside from writing the book, he had also coordinated a volunteer effort with dozens of gaming groups to give input and feedback on the Hero System.
+The fourth edition of the role-playing game Champions (1989) was mostly the work of Bell; aside from writing the book, he had also coordinated a volunteer effort involving dozens of gaming groups to provide input and feedback regarding the Hero System.
 Bell left ICE in 1990.

 After attending the University of Virginia, Bell served as a state prosecutor in Orange County for five years.
 He later entered politics, occasionally continuing to take criminal defense matters.